Published August 13, 2021; updated December 15, 2021

 In June, when the U.S. Food and Drug Administration (FDA) approved the drug aducanumab (marketed as Aduhelm) for treating Alzheimer’s disease, reactions were mixed.
-For some experts, the decision marked a breakthrough moment for a field that hasn’t offered a new therapy in more than 20 years.
+Some experts considered the decision a breakthrough moment for a field that hasn’t offered a new therapy in more than 20 years.
 Others – including three members of the FDA’s own advisory committee, who resigned in protest – called it a regulatory failure.

-UCSF neurologist Gil Rabinovici, MD, explains the controversy and shares why he thinks Alzheimer’s care is entering a new era “regardless of whether aducanumab proves to be a blockbuster or a bust.”
+UCSF neurologist Gil Rabinovici, MD, the Fein and Landrith Distinguished Professor of Memory and Aging, explains the controversy and shares why he thinks Alzheimer’s care is entering a new era “regardless of whether aducanumab proves to be a blockbuster or a bust.”

 What happened next?